nullscreen/yt/README.md

 * retrieve the views and estimated minutes watched by video
 * retrieve the views and estimated minutes watched by playlist
 * retrieve the views and estimated minutes watched by device type
-* retrieve the viewer percentage of a channel by gender and age group
+* retrieve the viewer percentage of a channel by gender, by age group or by both

 ```ruby
 # Channels can be initialized with ID or URL